 Plant Some Wholesome Karma Seeds

 Often in the Buddhist sutras, karma is typically called “seeds”.
 This is because, just like seeds, they may be dormant for many years (or lifetimes) until the conditions are right for them to grow.
-Karma works the same way by waiting in your consciousness (known as the Alayavijnana or “Store Consciousness”) for the right conditions to sprout up.
+Karma works the same way by waiting in your consciousness (known as the Alayavijnana or “Store Consciousness”) for the right conditions to sprout up in your “Mind Consciousness” (which is the one you are aware of all the time).
+Throughout this article, I focused a lot on saying that the purpose of karma, as it relates to Buddhism, is about rebirth.
+However that will lead many (unskillfully) to think and ask “well if it does not benefit me now, then why should I care?”.

-These seeds of your karmic actions are not just implanted in you, but others.
-This wonderful video from Thailand (actually it’s a commercial) shows how the wholesome karmic actions of a restaurant owner came back to help him 30 years later (which was never his intention).
+The seeds of your karmic actions are not just implanted in you, but others.
+This wonderful video from Thailand (actually it’s a commercial) shows how the wholesome karmic actions of a restaurant owner came back to help him 30 years later (which was never his intention, and that needs to be emphasized!).

 While one may look at this and think that karma is some ‘supernatural’ force that allowed him to benefit when he needed it, but it wasn’t.
 In-fact, by planting the seed of kindness (wholesome karma) for the child who’s mother was sick, that same child devoted his life to saving others.
 The child was impacted by the wholesome karmic actions of the man.